telkdev/slot-machine-simulation/README.md

 The reel initially contains 12 elements for a beautiful and smooth animation.
 Important date added to constants.

-Images were optized at squosh.
+Images were optized at squoosh.

 At constants i have used "isBar" for reel because it has only 2 types(bar, not bar), in real-world app i would check by type or smt